 The City of Los Angeles Supply Chain Resilience Initiative is an innovative approach to public-private partnership in emergency management research and practice.
 After extensive research in partnership with the Federal Emergency Management Agency, EMD identified six critical sectors with essential roles in regional operations, recovery, and resilience.

-The Supply Chain Resilience project was awarded the Silver Award by the Southern California Chapter of the California Emergency Services Association in September 2016 and recognized by the Mayor of Los Angeles in January 2017.
+The Supply Chain Resilience project was awarded the Silver Award by the Southern California Chapter of the California Emergency Services Association in September 2016 and recognized by the Los Angeles Mayor Eric Garcetti in January 2017.
 Our partnerships with entities in these critical sectors will add a new dimension to our region's readiness and improve our resilience by enabling us to save lives, restore services, and recover after disasters.
 This program serves as a national model for jurisdictions building their own supply chain resilience programs.

 Disasters have regional impacts.
 The unique geography of this region leaves Los Angeles vulnerable to significant supply chain interruptions.
 Critical sectors provide resources essential to response and recovery.
 Partnerships with these sectors will improve resilience in Los Angeles.